dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 So there is the Array forEach method, but there are other array prototype methods like map, filter and reduce.
 In this section i will be going over some quick examples of these methods.

-### 2.1 - First off javaScripts forEach array protoype method
+### 2.1 - First off javaScripts forEach array prototype method

 So a basic example of Array.forEach might look something like this.